-A fee of £95.00 plus VAT will also be charged for the negotiating of a tenancy renewal, any periodic agreements and/or rent increases for existing tenants.
+A fee of £150.00 plus VAT will also be charged for the negotiating of a tenancy renewal, any periodic agreements and/or rent increases for existing tenants.
+For a comprehensive list of charges please contact the Lettings office on

 Council tax is the responsibility of the occupier.
 You should inform your local collection office that you are leaving the property.
 During vacant periods the charge reverts to the owner.